-A new solar power complex reaching commercial operation in South Africa.
+A new solar power complex in South Africa is completed.

 South Africa has significant potential to increase the share of renewable energy in its energy mix.
 Today, the country generates 93 percent of its electricity from coal.
 At the same time, increasing economic growth and a lack of investment in power plants are causing shortages in the electricity supply.

-Scatec Solar Upington is a 258 MW solar power complex under construction in South Africa.
+Scatec Solar Upington is a 258 MW solar power complex was completed 6th of April 2020 in South Africa.
 The three facilities are situated on adjacent plots, 25 km outside of Upington in the Northern Cape, South Africa.

 Providing energy for 120.000 households